daphnei/weakvideo/README.md

 python setup.py build
 ```

-# Instructions for Face Detection
+# Instructions for Running Face Detection
 Install OpenFace by following the [instructions](https://cmusatyalab.github.io/openface/setup/) on their website.
 While OpenFace recommends using a Docker instance, I ended up installing it locally.

 The script `code/extract_face_features.py` takes in a directory containing images, and extracts face vectors for each detectedface in each image.
 Below is an example of how to run it.
 Note that OpenFace does **not** support python3.